FAQs

 Contemporary – loose clothes, bare feet, socks, layers

-Groove - loose clothes; clean, non-grippy inside shoes or bare feet; layers
+Groove - loose clothes; clean, non-grippy inside (clean) shoes or bare feet; layers

 Hip Hop – loose clothes, clean inside shoes (in hand, not on your feet until you are in the studio), layers